apache/arrow/docs/source/format/CanonicalExtensions.rst

   however, allows drivers to return `arbitrary Java objects
   <https://docs.oracle.com/javase/8/docs/api/java/sql/Types.html#OTHER>`_.

-  Currently, the JDBC adapter simply errors, making usage of the adapter a minefield where results are all-or-nothing, even if an application just wants to fetch a schema.
+  Without the extension type, the JDBC adapter would simply error, making the adapter a minefield where results are all-or-nothing, even if an application just wants a schema.
 Instead, the driver could use Unknown[Null] as a placeholder during schema conversion, only erroring if the application tries to fetch the actual data.
-That way, clients could at least introspect tables and queries to decide whether it can proceed to query the data, or only query certain columns.
+That way, clients could at least introspect tables and queries to decide whether it can proceed to fetch the data, or only query certain columns.

   An example of the extension metadata would be::

     {"type_name": "OTHER", "vendor_name": "JDBC driver name"}

-Of course, the intermediate system *could* implement custom extension types in these cases.
-But there is no way that every type can be known in advance, as discussed specifically for each example.
-In such cases, the Unknown type allows the system to explicitly note that it does not support some type or field, without silently losing data or sending irrelevant errors.

-Another option would be to pretend to support the type and make up new extension types on the fly.
-But this misleads downstream systems who cannot tell if the type is truly supported or not by the intermediate Arrow application (the Flight SQL service, or the JDBC adapter, etc.), which particularly matters for the Flight SQL and JDBC examples.

-Applications **should not** make conventions around vendor_name and type_name.
-In other words, if there is a type that multiple systems want to support, they should create a formal extension type.
-They *should not* try to agree on particular parameters of the Unknown type to recognize.
-These parameters are primarily meant for human end users to understand what type was not supported.
-Of course, applications may choose to interpret these fields regardless but must be prepared for breakage (if for example the type becomes formally supported with a custom extension type in a later software revision).

-Unknown is not about file formats.
-Considerations such as JSON or other file formats, or MIME types, are irrelevant.

 =========================
 Community Extension Types